notelho/storagify/README.md

 NEXT FEATURES:

-    - minify in production version the timestamp next to the value / key
+    - removing instances from Storage interface;
-    - availability of more encryptions to choose from
+    - availability of more encryptions to choose from;
-    - jwt integration
+    - jwt integration;